All Episodes

 So when we lose elections, it's disappointing.

-There's no question we were really PO'd when we lost to Obama.
+There's no question we were really PO'd when we lost to Obama, but we don't lose our marbles.

-We don't start calling the Jared Kushner.
+We don't start Jared Kushner.

-I mean, can you imagine if someone would have said like Malia Obama was like a Uday Hussein?
+I mean, can you imagine if someone would have said like Malia Obama was like Uday Hussein?

 Oh my gosh.

-Rightfully so, you'd probably be kicked off the air.
+You'd probably be kicked off the air.

 Folks, liberals have lost their minds.

-Now I have another sound clip.
+Now, I have another sound clip.

-This guy's the editor in chief of the Atlantic magazine.
+This guy's the editor-in-chief of The Atlantic magazine.

-Now, just to show you again the total double standard, how liberals they're losing their minds because they've lost the power of the state.
+Now, just to show you again, the total double standard, how liberals, they're losing their minds because they've lost the power of the state.

 This guy's speaking at a meeting.

-This guy's the editor in chief of The Atlantic, which is a left-leaning uh magazine, and he's talking about who he's gonna blame if something happens to the press.
+And he's talking about who he's going to blame if something happens to the press.

-Listen to this gonna blow you right.
+Listen, this is going to blow you right.

 Play that cut.

-And someone, I mean, God forbid, but someone is going to do something violent against journalists in in in a large way, and then I know where the fault lies.
+And someone, I mean, God forbid, but someone is going to do something violent against journalists in a large way.

 Now, listen, my conscience is clear on this.

-I don't know of any, again, credible conservatives and Republicans who went out there and suggested that Bernie Sanders should be arrested and is at fault.
+After the horrible incident at the baseball field, the shooting of Steve Scalise by the maniac Bernie Sanders supporter, I don't know of any, again, credible conservatives and Republicans who went out there and suggested that Bernie Sanders should be arrested and is at fault.

 The guy's a socialist.